What is Forgiveness Therapy?

-It’s not uncommon to run into situations or to deal with people who you feel have wronged you in the past, or are continuing to do wrong in the present.
-When wronged, the victims typically find themselves harboring feelings of betrayal, anger, or the need to seek vengeance in order to return to a sense of normalcy.
+Most of us have been taught about the importance of forgiveness.
+However, like many paths to healing, it is easier said than done.
+We have all been in situations or have had to deal with people who have wronged or hurt us in some way in the past or present.
+When wronged, we typically find ourselves harboring feelings of betrayal, anger, or the need to seek vengeance in order to return to a sense of normalcy.

 Why Hire a Therapist?

-Hiring a therapist allows you to get your feelings out in the open, and to listen as they help you formulate a plan to regain your mental health and happiness.
-The therapist has to be seen as an extension of yourself, and as such you’ll need to place your trust in them to help you forgive and heal after being wronged.
-In essence, its your job to be as honest and open as you can, and a good therapist will be able to listen, remain neutral, and plot a course to help you overcome your struggles on your own terms.
+Getting your feelings out in the open, having someone to listen to you and to help you formulate a plan to regain your life back to some sense of normalcy and contentment.
+Placing your trust in a therapist will help you forgive and heal after being wronged.
+In essence, it’s your job to be as honest and open as possible.
+Then your therapist will be able to truly listen, remain neutral, and plot a course to help you overcome your struggles on your own terms.

 What to Look for in a Therapist

-Finding a therapist is quite easy, but some struggle with finding a therapist that they perceive to be right for their particular situation.
-Ultimately, the therapist you choose is going to depend on a mixture of reviews, price, referrals, and connection.
-Most therapists are going to be able to help you with forgiveness therapy, but the right therapist is always going to be the one you feel most comfortable with sharing often-intimate details with.
+Some people struggle with finding a therapist that is the right fit for them.
+It’s important to look at reviews, cost, listen to referrals, and that you make a connection.
+Most therapists are going to be able to help you with forgiveness therapy, but the right therapist is always going to be the one you feel most comfortable sharing intimate details with.
 Being able to form a tight bond and feel connected to your therapist allows you to trust their advice, and know that they have your best interest in mind.

 - Lindsey Phillips (2017, April 26).
 The selfish act of forgiving.
 Retrieved April 2, 2019, from https://ct.counseling.org/2017/04/self%E2%80%8Aish-act-forgiving/